 Do I use ‘cookies’?

 Yes.
 Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your Web browser (if you allow) that enables the site’s or service provider’s systems to recognize your browser and capture and remember certain information.

 Help remember and process the items in the shopping cart.

 Understand and save your preferences for future visits.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Internet Explorer) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.

-If you disable cookies off, some features will be disabled, affecting the user experience and some of our services will not function properly.
+If you disable cookies, some features will be disabled, affecting the user experience and some of my services will not function properly.

 Third Party Disclosure